La Mirada Mall

-La Mirada Mall was a 72 acre regional shopping mall at the southeast corner of La Mirada Boulevard (originally named Luitwieler) and Rosecrans Avenue in La Mirada, California, in southeast Los Angeles County, in a region known as the Gateway Cities.
+La Mirada Mall was a 72 acre regional shopping mall at the southeast corner of La Mirada Boulevard (originally named Luitwieler Avenue) and Rosecrans Avenue in La Mirada, California, United States, in southeast Los Angeles County, in a region known as the Gateway Cities.
 It is now the site of the La Mirada Theater Center, a strip mall.

+History

 Ohrbach's opened a freestanding store here, its third in the Los Angeles area after Miracle Mile and Downtown L.A., and the first one in a suburb, on November 3, 1962, measuring 100000 sqft.

 In the early 1970s, Canadian developer Mark Tanz invested about $7 million to turn a loosely arranged, growing collection of stores into an enclosed mall next to a renovated outdoor plaza with fountains and trees.
 Over the years, stores that came and went included J.J.
-Newberry, Woolco, Ohrbach's, Barker Bros., Lucky Stores, Market Basket, the La Mirada Theatre (cinema), and Robert's Department Store.
-The former open-air nearly double in size in its transition to a fully-enclosed mall.
+Newberry, Woolco, Ohrbach's, Barker Bros., Lucky Stores, Market Basket, the La Mirada Theatre (Pacific Theaters)(cinema), and Robert's Department Store.
+The former open-air nearly doubled in size in its transition to a fully-enclosed mall.

 In the early 1980s, failing to create a unique profile among the dozen or so malls in the Gateway Cities area, the mall shifted to profiling itself as a "discount mall" with lower rents and stores that offered discounted, but name-brand, merchandise.
+Ohrbach's and Woolco left the mall.

+In 1983, Toys "R" Us opened in the space that Woolco vacated at 15300 La Mirada Boulevard.

-But by early 1988, the decision had been made to demolish the mall and reduce its size.
-By 1990, demolition began on the old mall, and this land is now the site of a UFC gym (originally Toys R Us) and other outbuildings.
-What were the outbuildings of the original mall's north side were renovated and these are now the main strip center anchored by an Albertsons supermarket, CVS Pharmacy (originally Sav-On Drugs), AMC Theatres and the La Mirada Theatre for the Performing Arts.
+By early 1988, the decision had been made to demolish the mall and reduce its size.
+By 1990, demolition began on the old mall.
+The Toys "R" Us at the south end (#15300) was demolished in 1991 and is now the site of a housing development; the toy retailer later reopened in the old Roberts space, now UFC Gym.
+The outbuildings of the original mall's north side were renovated and these are now the main strip center anchored by an Albertsons supermarket, CVS Pharmacy (originally Sav-On Drugs), AMC Theatres and the La Mirada Theatre for the Performing Arts.